jediproject/jediproject.github.io/docs/ReferenceArchitecture.md

 ###<a name="Controllers"></a>Controllers

-Layer where we will have the implementation of flow controllers and navigation between screens.
+Layer where is the implementation of flow controllers and navigation between screens.
 In this layer we find the following AngularJS components/resources:

 * Controller
 * Router and Location

 ###<a name="Services"></a>Services
-Layer where we will have the implementation of services, with business rules (when there is no backend) or calls to the backend.
+Layer where is the implementation of services, with business rules (when there is no backend) or calls to the backend.
 In this layer we find the following AngularJS components/resources:

 * Service
 * Factory